eclipse-threadx/getting-started/README.md

 **Device Lab Status:** A DevOps pipeline running on actual hardware in the lab.

+## Device Plug and Play Models

+The Plug and Play models associated with these guides can be found in the [shared/model](shared/model) directory.

 ## Contributing

 For details on contributing to this repository, see the [contributing](CONTRIBUTING.md) guide.